Benjamin Madrigal Jr.: Military career

 After graduating in 1985, he spent most of his career deployed in Mindanao, and led various units in both the Philippine Army and the AFP, such as the 26th Infantry Battalion of the 4th Infantry Division, and the 701st Infantry Brigade of the 10th Infantry Division.

-He is known to be focused, highly regarded, deliberate, and having "steep standards".
-He also served as the head executive assistant to the chief of staff, became Philippine Army Chief of Staff, became the head of the Army Chief Management Fiscal Office, and deputy chief of staff for plans, J5; responsible for overall war planning operations.
+Throughout his military career, Madrigal is known to be focused, highly regarded, deliberate, and having "steep standards".
+He also served as the head executive assistant to the chief of staff, and later served as Philippine Army Chief of Staff, and also became the head of the Army Chief Management Fiscal Office.
+Madrigal would also later serve as the Deputy Chief of Staff for Plans, J5; responsible for overall war planning operations and for advising the AFP Chief of Staff on potential strategies and policy implementations.

-He also led 2 infantry divisions: the 10th Infantry Division, where he served as both commander and assistant commander; and the 4th Infantry Division.
-He also served as the commander of the AFP Southern Luzon Command, and the AFP Eastern Mindanao Command, before being appointed as the Chief of Staff of the Armed Forces of the Philippines on December 12, 2018, succeeding his classmate, General Carlito Galvez Jr. He earned his fourth star and was promoted to the rank of General on January 10, 2019.
-He retired from military service on September 24, 2019, after serving more than 9 months in his post, where he was replaced by his classmate, General Noel Clement.
+Madrigal also led two infantry divisions: the 10th Infantry Division, where he served as both commander and assistant commander; and the 4th Infantry Division.
+Madrigal would later be appointed as the commander of the AFP Southern Luzon Command on August 22, 2017, before being transferred as the commander of the AFP Eastern Mindanao Command on November 14, 2017.
+On December 12, 2018, Madrigal was appointed as the Chief of Staff of the Armed Forces of the Philippines and succeeded his classmate, General Carlito Galvez Jr. Madrigal later earned his fourth star and was promoted to the rank of General on January 10, 2019, and continued his initiatives in combatting the communist insurgency and intensified counter-terrorism operations.

+Throughout his term as AFP Chief, Madrigal would also continue the modernization of the AFP through the procurement of various assets, equipment, and weaponry through the continuous implementation of the AFP Modernization Program.
+Madrigal also led the creation of the Tribal Re-empowerment and Initiative Building Operations (TRIBO) framework, a framework aimed at resolving insurgency through military and non-military means.
+The framework also emphasized the importance of addressing basic needs such as food, medicine and housing, as well as cultural sensitivity, and engagements with indigenous communities.
+This initiative has led to the surrender of various tribal leader who were once engaged with the New People's Army, such as Datu Guibang Apuga, who once served as a leader of the tribal detachment in Davao del Norte and later surrendered to the authorities in June 2018.
+Madrigal also led the security of the 2019 Bangsamoro autonomy plebiscite and enhanced the military's disaster response capabilities and partnerships with various partners and allies within the region.
+Madrigal retired from military service on September 24, 2019, after serving more than 9 months in his post, where he was replaced by his classmate, General Noel Clement.